grmarxer/Openstack/Configuring_MAC_Masquerade/Configuring_MAC_Masquerade_Openstack.md

         mac fa:16:3e:ae:00:00
     }
     ```
-2. On the external side create the OpenStack Fixed IP that you will use for your VIP.
+2. On the external side create the OpenStack Fixed IP that you will use for your BIG-IP VIP.
 In this example the VIP IP is `172.16.3.50`
     ```
     neutron port-create --fixed-ip ip_address=172.16.3.50  --security-group demo network3
     ```